Revolut Merchant API on Vercel: Wallets, 3D Secure, and the Sync vs Async Trap

 instance.payWithPopup({ onSuccess() { /* show pending, do NOT fulfil here */ }, onError(e) {} });

-The SDK offers a pop-up flow, an embedded card field, and a unified embedded checkout that aggregates methods.
-Apple Pay and Google Pay come through the SDK's wallet entry point, built on the browser Payment Request API, and there are two rules from the wallets guide that you cannot skip:
+The SDK ships a pop-up flow, an embedded card field, and a unified embedded checkout that aggregates methods.
+Apple Pay and Google Pay arrive through the SDK's wallet entry point, built on the browser Payment Request API, and the wallets guide sets two rules you cannot skip:

-- Always gate the wallet button on availability.
+- Gate the wallet button on availability.
 Call

-canMakePayment()and only render the button when a wallet is actually present, otherwise you show a dead button to half your visitors. - Apple Pay needs domain verification.
-You host Revolut's validation file at
+canMakePayment()and render the button only when a wallet is genuinely present, or you serve a dead button to the visitors who have none. - Apple Pay demands domain verification.
+Host Revolut's validation file at

-/.well-known/apple-developer-merchantid-domain-associationon your production domain, then register the domain through the Merchant API (register domain for Apple Pay).
-Google Pay needs no extra registration step.
+/.well-known/apple-developer-merchantid-domain-associationon your production domain, then register that domain through the Merchant API (register domain for Apple Pay).
+Google Pay needs no such step.

-The pitfall that costs an afternoon: Apple Pay is not available in the sandbox, so it can only be exercised in production.
-Plan a careful production smoke test rather than expecting to validate it in test like everything else.
-On Vercel, make sure your routing serves that .well-known file as a static asset and that it stays reachable, since Apple revalidates it.
+The cost-you-an-afternoon surprise is that Apple Pay does not exist in the sandbox, so it can only be exercised for real in production.
+Plan a careful live smoke test rather than expecting to validate it alongside everything else in test.
+On Vercel specifically, confirm your routing serves that .well-known file as a reachable static asset, because Apple revalidates it after you go live.
+Getting the wallet experience to feel native on the storefront is a close cousin of the branding problems we tackled on the WooCommerce side in why I built a custom Revolut checkout.

-Strong customer authentication is mandatory, and the good news is that when you use the SDK widget, 3D Secure is handled for you.
-Per the 3D Secure overview, the widget collects device data, runs the frictionless path when the issuer allows it, and renders the bank challenge (one-time password or bank-app approval) inside the iframe when a full challenge is required.
-You implement nothing extra for the common case.
-You can force a challenge at order creation with enforce_challenge: forced (cards only), and the default automatic lets the fraud engine decide.
+Strong customer authentication is mandatory, and the relief is that the SDK widget handles 3D Secure for you.
+Per the 3D Secure overview, the widget gathers device data, runs the frictionless path when the issuer permits, and renders the bank challenge, a one-time password or an in-app approval, inside its own iframe when a full challenge is required.
+For the common case you build nothing extra.
+You can force a challenge at order creation with enforce_challenge: forced (cards only), while the default automatic leaves the decision to the fraud engine.

-Two realities to design for.
-First, issuers can soft-decline and ask for re-authentication, and there is a soft_declined state, so a failed first attempt is not always a dead end.
-Second, if you bypass the widget and drive payments server-to-server, you inherit the challenge handling yourself: the payment surfaces an authentication-challenge state with a challenge object you must act on and then poll for the result.
-For most teams the widget is the right call precisely because it keeps the challenge, including any redirect-style rendering, out of your code.
+Two realities deserve design attention.
+Issuers can soft-decline and ask for re-authentication, exposed as a soft_declined state, so a failed first attempt is not necessarily the end of the road.
+And if you skip the widget to drive payments server to server, the challenge becomes your problem: the payment surfaces an authentication-challenge state with a challenge object you must act on and then poll to resolve.
+For most teams the widget is the right call precisely because it keeps that machinery, including any redirect-style rendering, out of your codebase.

 The sync versus async trap

-This is the part worth slowing down on, because it is where confident integrations ship a real bug.
-There is no magic async flag on the order or payment that flips the behavior.
-Instead, two different things are synchronous and asynchronous, and conflating them is the trap.
+This is the part worth slowing down for, because it is where a confident integration ships a genuine bug.
+There is no async flag on the order or payment that toggles behavior.
+Instead, two separate things are synchronous and asynchronous, and blurring them is the trap.

-What is synchronous: your create-order API call returns immediately, and the widget's onSuccess callback fires in the browser when the customer finishes.
-What is asynchronous: the authoritative payment outcome.
-Revolut delivers the final result through webhooks, and its own guidance, in working with webhooks, is to treat the webhook as the source of truth and not rely solely on the front-end callback.
-Fulfil on the ORDER_COMPLETED webhook for automatic capture, or ORDER_AUTHORISED for manual capture, not on onSuccess.
+Synchronous: your create-order call returns immediately, and the widget's onSuccess fires in the browser when the customer finishes.
+Asynchronous: the authoritative payment result.
+Revolut delivers that verdict through webhooks, and its own guidance, in working with webhooks, is to treat the webhook as the source of truth rather than leaning on the front-end callback.
+Fulfill on the ORDER_COMPLETED webhook for automatic capture, or ORDER_AUTHORISED for manual capture, not on onSuccess.

-A serverless function on Vercel is a fine webhook receiver, and Vercel serves it over HTTPS by default, which Revolut requires.
-The work is in verification, and one mistake invalidates all of it.
+A serverless function is a fine receiver, and Vercel serves it over HTTPS by default, which Revolut requires.
+The care is all in verification, and one slip invalidates the whole thing.
 From the signature verification guide, Revolut sends a Revolut-Request-Timestamp header and a Revolut-Signature header, signs with HMAC-SHA256, and the string you sign is the version, the timestamp, and the raw payload joined by full stops.

 import crypto from 'node:crypto';